The-Continue-Project/continueproject-website/content/posts/welcome.md

 We aim to provide resources for and support of initiatives focused on suicide prevention and mental health awareness.

 We are engineers.
 We are software developers.
-We are people of the modern age.
+We are the technicians of the world.

 We are humans, and we continue.